Edward Abbey: Work for National Park Service

 In 1956 and 1957, Abbey worked as a seasonal ranger for the United States National Park Service at Arches National Monument (now a national park), near the town of Moab, Utah.
 Abbey held the position from April to September each year, during which time he maintained trails, greeted visitors, and collected campground fees.
 He lived in a house trailer that had been provided to him by the Park Service, as well as in a ramada that he built himself.
 During his stay at Arches, Abbey accumulated a large volume of notes and sketches which later formed the basis of his first non-fiction work, Desert Solitaire.
 Abbey's second son Aaron was born in 1959, in Albuquerque, New Mexico.

 In 1961, the movie version of his second novel, The Brave Cowboy, with screenplay by Dalton Trumbo, was being shot on location in New Mexico by Kirk Douglas who had purchased the novel's screen rights and was producing and starring in the film, released in 1962 as Lonely Are the Brave.
-Douglas once said that when Abbey visited the film set, he looked and talked so much like friend Gary Cooper that Douglas was disconcerted.
+Douglas once said that when Abbey visited the film set, he looked and talked so much like Douglas's friend Gary Cooper that Douglas was disconcerted.
 However, over 25 years later when Abbey died, Douglas wrote that he had 'never met' him.
 In 1981, his third novel, Fire on the Mountain, was also adapted into a TV movie by the same title.